-This is fundamentally wrong and misleading in two ways.
+We believe that this is fundamentally wrong and misleading in two ways.

-Further, the very public announcement is misleading because it gives a false sense of assurance that a major public concern has been effectively addressed.
+The very public announcement is misleading because it gives a false sense of assurance that a major public concern has been effectively addressed.
 We suggest that two distinct, but equally important concerns currently drive the public conversation:

 - that there is an alarming increase in children who are seriously ill